landelare/ue5coro/Docs/Threading.md

 FAwaitableEvent objects are immovable.
 Use smart pointers if moves/copies are required.

+FAwaitableEvent supports expedited cancellation.
+Cancellations are processed on the same kind of named thread as the one that called Cancel().

 ### FAwaitableEvent::FAwaitableEvent(EEventMode Mode = EEventMode::AutoReset, bool bInitialState = false)

 Initializes a new event in the specified mode and initial state.